 Add text in Keynote on iPad

-To add text to a slide, you can replace placeholder text, or add a text box or shape then type text in them.
+To add text to a slide, you can replace the place holder text or add a text box or shape, then type text in them.

 Add a text box

 Tap , tap , then tap Text in the Basic category.